 Where to use

 Typically, the callback connection type is used when:

 - You need direct connection between the Viewer and Host where the Host is NOT accessible by an IP address but your Viewer workstation DOES HAVE an external IP address.

 - You do not want to use the firewall bypassing capabilities (Internet ID) built into Remote Utilities for easy connection setup.

 The main idea behind the callback connection type is that the Host "pings" the Viewer and offers remote access.
 In order for a remote session to start, the Viewer only needs to accept such invitation.

 Host requests can be sent manually or automatically at regular intervals.

 To enable callback on the Host:

-- Right-click on Host icon and select Callback connection ➝ Connections:
+- Right-click on the Host icon and select Settings for Host:

 - The callback connection window will appear:

-- Click the New connection icon on the toolbar.
+- Click the Add connection icon on the toolbar.
 The New connection dialog window will appear:

 - Name — a descriptive name for the callback entry

-- Viewer's IP address — the IP address of the Viewer PC
+- Host/IP — the IP address of the Viewer PC

 - Port — the port set in the Viewer for callback connection (see "Viewer configuration" section below)

-- Connect automatically — when enabled, the Host will send connection requests automatically at the interval set in the Settings for Host ➝ Options ➝ Callback tab
+- Connect automatically — when enabled, the Host will send connection requests automatically at the interval set in the Settings for Host ➝ Network ➝ Callback tab

 - Text message — text message shown on the Viewer PC screen when the callback request is received